prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 next_day(Next) :- a(D), Next = date:nextDay(D).
 add_ten_days(Next) :- a(D), Next = date:add(D,10).
 ```
-## Monotonic Aggregates
+## Aggregations

-Monotonic aggregations are functions for incremental and recursion-friendly
+Aggregations are functions for incremental and recursion-friendly
 computation of aggregate values.

-These functions are allowed in recursive rules.
-The currently supported
+They mainstain state outside of the program, allowing you to perform calculations across recursive steps.

-functions include:
+The functions are:

 - `msum(X, [K1, …, Kn], [C1, …, Cm])` for the incremental computation of sums
 - `mprod(X, [K1, …, Kn], [C1, …, Cm])` for the incremental computation of